MicrosoftDocs/MigrationPlaybookContent/en-US/steps/sql-to-sqlvm/post-migration.md

     b.
 To start a new capture, select **New Capture**.

     c.
-To configure the capture, speficy the trace name, duration, SQL Server instance name, database name, and the share location for storing the trace file on the computer running SQL Server.
+To configure the capture, specify the trace name, duration, SQL Server instance name, database name, and the share location for storing the trace file on the computer running SQL Server.

     ![Provide trace capture inputs](https://mpbdevcontent.azureedge.net/Images/deacaptureinputs.png)